 Good news: most of these bars are near one another in Budapest's Jewish Quarter and District 8, so you easily visit more than one throughout the evening.

 If you're curious about Hungarian craft beers and what Budapest looks like a bit outside the city center, be sure to head to Élesztő.
-From a total of two hundred Hungarian craft beers, Élesztő has a rotating set of 25 on tap on any given day.
-These include everything from light crowd-pleasers to complex sour IPAs.
-If you're unsure about which one to order, ask the bartenders who are usually happy to help.
+From a total of two hundred Hungarian craft beers, Élesztő has a rotating set of 25 on tap, including everything from light crowd-pleasers to sour IPAs.
+Hoppy-beer fans should go for Hara'Punk's tellingly named "Son of a Bitch," an imperial IPA with a hearty 8.5% ABV and an astringent finish..

-Hopaholic is a craft beer bar in Budapest famed for its dizzying range of international craft beers.
-They source bottled beers from over 250 microbreweries across the world.
-These are supplemented by ten rotating beers on tap.
+Hopaholic, located inside Budapest's party district, is a snug craft beer bar famed for its dizzying range of international craft beers.
+They source bottled beers from over 250 microbreweries across the world, supplemented by 10 rotating beers on tap.
 Do you feel like downing a cloudy, yeasty hefeweizen?
 Perhaps an imperial stout from Denmark sporting a 10% ABV?
 Or, rather, a tarty and fruity Moldavian-Hungarian lambic beer?
 Not a problem..

-Hops Beer Bar is a divey-looking craft beer bar located in the heart of Budapest's party district.
-The moment you realize that this isn't your average dive bar is when you get a glimpse at the more than 200 types of craft beers stacked in the fridge.
-It's this extensive beer selection and the funny, loud-mouthed, and charismatic owner-operator which make Hops Beer Bar a pilgrimage-site for craft beer fans in Budapest. .
+Hops Beer Bar is a divey-looking craft beer bar in the heart of Budapest's party district.
+The moment you realize this isn't your average dive bar is when you get a glimpse of the more than 200 types of bottled craft beers stacked in the fridge.
+It's this extensive beer selection, and the witty, loud-mouthed, and charismatic owner-operator, which make Hops Beer Bar a pilgrimage-site for craft beer fans in Budapest. .

-In 2018, Scottish craft beer giant, BrewDog, opened a bar in Budapest too.
-The place looks as if it came straight out of a “trendy interior” design book: there are leather banquettes, reclaimed wood table tops, Edison bulbs, and a vintage sign board listing the 25 types of tap beers.
-Usually ten of those serve BrewDog's own beers, with the remainder coming from a rotating set of local (like Mad Scientist and Horizont) and other foreign breweries..
+In 2018, Scottish craft beer giant, BrewDog, expanded to Budapest with a massive space inside the city's party district.
+The decor looks as if it came straight out of a “trendy interior” design book: there are leather banquettes, reclaimed wood table tops, Edison bulbs, and a vintage sign board listing the 25 tap beers available.
+BrewDog's own beers flow from ten of those, with the remainder coming from a rotating set of local—Mad Scientist and Horizont during my visits—and foreign breweries..

-Due to bad urban planning, cars have better access to Danube River views than city residents in Budapest.
-A handful of Budapest bars, however, can boast a precious river panorama, and Jónás Craft Beer House is one of them.
-So, while sipping a citrusy pale ale, you can marvel at Gellért Hill and the stately building of the Budapest University of Technology on the opposite bank.
-If you come from the city center, take tram #2 for a scenic ride along the Danube and get off at Zsil utca, which drops you almost right outside Jónás Craft Beer House.
+Due to bad urban planning, cars have better access to the Danube than city residents in Budapest.
+A handful of bars, however, can boast a precious river panorama, and Jónás Craft Beer House is one of them.
+So, while sipping your citrusy pale ale, you can marvel at Gellért Hill and the stately building of the Budapest University of Technology on the opposite bank.
+If you come from the city center, take tram #2 for a scenic ride along the Danube, and get off at Zsil utca, which drops you almost right outside Jónás.

-KEG is a spacious craft beer bar in Budapest’s increasingly hip Újbuda neighborhood.
-The place is just off Bartók Béla Boulevard, the artery of the neighborhood, inside a remodeled brick-arched basement..
+KEG is a spacious craft beer bar in Budapest’s increasingly trendy Újbuda neighborhood.
+The place is just off Bartók Béla Boulevard, the artery of the area, inside a remodeled brick-arched basement.
+Digital flap displays show the 32 (!) types of draft beers available, most of them sourced from local breweries.
+But you can also run into foreign beers such as a 15% ABV imperial stout from Denmark’s hyped-up Mikkeller brewery.

-Neked Csak Dezső craft beer bar is inside a spacious and high-ceilinged ground floor of a pre-war building.
-It's located just a block away from Budapest's party district, in the mellower District 8.
-For now, the white-walled, brightly-lit interior feels a bit sterile despite attempts to jazz up the decor with patches of red bricks and exposed fermentation tanks. .
+Neked Csak Dezső is a craft beer bar inside the spacious, high-ceilinged ground floor of a pre-war building, near Budapest's party district.
+For now, the gleaming white, brightly-lit room feels too polished despite attempts to spruce up the decor with patches of red brick and exposed fermentation tanks. .